 Bright is at the centre of Victoria’s Alpine Shire, nestled between Mount Buffalo and Mount Beauty.
 Its four distinct seasons open it up to a wide variety of outdoor activities throughout the year.
 And with that, you’re guaranteed a great time, night and day.
-Regional Victoian towns also offer some of the best local produce around and the Alpine Shire is no exception.
+Regional Victorian towns also offer some of the best local produce around and the Alpine Shire is no exception.

 Never been to Bright before, or has it been a while?
 Here are a few of the best things to see, do and eat while you’re here.